Nuclear Power in Iran

 Through to February 2014 a series of confusing and sometimes conflicting announcements from AEOI showed the intention for further Russian capacity at Bushehr.
 This would not be integrated into the German-built structure for unit 2.

 In March 2014 AEOI said it had agreed with Rosatom to build at least two more 1000 MWe nuclear reactors at Bushehr.
 AEOI said that the agreement is part of a 1992 deal between the two countries on further nuclear cooperation.
 Technical and commercial issues were to be worked out, but Iran’s ambassador in Moscow earlier said that the plant, along with other goods, would be bartered for oil (which was subject to UN trade sanctions).
 A government-level protocol on building two further reactors was signed in April 2014.

 Also in November 2014 a contract for construction of the first two reactors as Bushehr phase II was signed by NIAEP-ASE and the Nuclear Power Production and Development Company of Iran (NPPD).
 Two desalination plants are to be part of the project.
 Rosatom said they would be paid for progressively by Iran in the same way as with unit 1.
 Site works were expected to start by March 2016, but AEOI called for delay due to technical issues, in particular agreement on seismic parameters.
-Rosatom said they were to be AES-92 Gen III+, apparently V-466B, based on the V-392 reactor.
+A foundation stone was formally laid in September 2016 with some fanfare to inaugurate the project, and AEOI said that it would take ten years to build and cost $10 billion.
+Rosatom said the reactors were to be AES-92 Generation III+, apparently V-466B, based on the VVER-1000 V-392 reactor.
 Atomenergoproekt has a contract for detailed design of the two units by August 2018.
 Iran is to finance them.

 Further nuclear power capacity: other sites